Virginia

+Eastern Virginia is part of the Atlantic Plain, and the Middle Peninsula forms the mouth of the Chesapeake Bay.
+Central Virginia lies predominantly in the Piedmont, the foothill region of the Blue Ridge Mountains, which cross the western and southwestern parts of the state.
+The fertile Shenandoah Valley fosters the state's most productive agricultural counties, while the economy in Northern Virginia is driven by technology companies and U.S. federal government agencies.
+Hampton Roads is also the site of the region's main seaport and Naval Station Norfolk, the world's largest naval base.

-Virginia's history begins with several indigenous groups, including the Powhatan.
-In 1607, the London Company established the Colony of Virginia as the first permanent English colony in the New World.
-Virginia's state nickname, the Old Dominion, is a reference to this status.
-Slave labor and land acquired from displaced native tribes fueled the growing plantation economy, but also fueled conflicts both inside and outside the colony.
-Virginia was one of the original Thirteen Colonies in the American Revolution, and several Revolutionary War battles were fought in in Virginia.
-During the American Civil War, Virginia was split when the state government in Richmond joined the Confederacy, but many of the state's northwestern counties remained loyal to the Union, separating as the state of West Virginia in 1863.
-Although the Commonwealth was under one-party rule for nearly a century following the Reconstruction era, both major political parties are competitive in modern Virginia.
+Virginian history begins with several Indigenous groups, including the Powhatan.
+In 1607, the London Company established the Colony of Virginia as the first permanent English colony in the New World, leading to Virginia's nickname as the Old Dominion.
+Slaves from Africa and land from displaced native tribes fueled the growing plantation economy, but also fueled conflicts both inside and outside the colony.
+Virginians fought for the independence of the Thirteen Colonies in the American Revolution, and helped establish the new national government.
+During the American Civil War, the state government in Richmond joined the Confederacy, while many northwestern counties remained loyal to the Union, which led to the separation of West Virginia in 1863.

-Virginia's state legislature is the Virginia General Assembly, which was established in July 1619, making it the oldest current law-making body in North America.
-It is made up of a 40-member Senate and a 100-member House of Delegates.
-Unlike other states, cities and counties in Virginia function as equals, but the state government manages most local roads inside them.
+Although the state was under one-party Democratic rule for nearly a century following the Reconstruction era, both major political parties have been competitive in Virginia since the repeal of racial segregation laws in the 1960s and 1970s.
+Virginia's state legislature is the Virginia General Assembly, which was established in July 1619, making it the oldest extant law-making body in North America.
+Unlike other states, cities and counties in Virginia function as approximate equals, but the state government manages most local roads.
 It is also the only state where governors are prohibited from serving consecutive terms.
-Virginia's economy is diverse with a strong agriculture industry in the Shenandoah Valley; high tech and federal agencies in Northern Virginia, including the headquarters of the U.S. Department of Defense and Central Intelligence Agency; and military facilities in Hampton Roads, the site of the region's main seaport.

 History

-May 2007 marked 400 years since the establishment of the Jamestown Colony.
-Observances for this quadricentennial recognized both the contributions from and conflicts between Native Americans, Europeans, and Africans, all of which had a meaningful part in shaping Virginia's ongoing history.
-This history includes events that were central to the larger French and Indian, Revolutionary, and Civil Wars, and significant to the Cold War, Afghanistan War, and the civil rights movement.
-Fictionalized stories about Virginia's history became very popular in the period after the Revolutionary War and turned into touchstones that helped shape the state's historic politics and beliefs as, despite historic inaccuracies, myths about Pocahontas and John Smith, George Washington's childhood, and the causes of the Civil War all became embedded in both the local and national cultures.